Hit & Run Accident Lawyers: How to Sue when the Perp Flees

 Obviously, hit and run cases involving physical injury to people are far more serious than those where only a vehicle is damaged.
 In all hit and run cases it’s important to have a report of the accident on file for insurance purposes.

-Our Milwaukee car accident lawyers have years of experience gathering evidence and witnesses from hit-and-run accident scenes to make sure you get the most financial compensation possible.
+Our elite Milwaukee car accident lawyers have years of experience gathering evidence and witnesses from hit-and-run accident scenes to make sure you get the most financial compensation possible.
 If you’ve been injured, lost a loved one, or had property damaged by a reckless and irresponsible driver, schedule a free case assessment and consultation with our personal injury lawyers.
 There is never a fee unless we win.

 Important Information for Hit & Run Accident Victims